-The Nursing profession involves legalities when it comes to caring clients in all groups.
+The Nursing profession involves legalities when it comes to caring for clients in all groups.
 These legal issues can only straighten when there is accurate documentation.
 The common term used in the field of nursing when it comes to documentation is charting.
-Though nurses may fill up many forms in each working day, the most integral part of the nurses’ responsibility is the charting for nurses.
+Though nurses may fill up many forms each working day, the most integral part of the nurses’ responsibility is the charting for nurses.

 Purpose of Charting

 - It is a permanent record of the patient’s information.

 - Tracks the progress of the patient’s condition during the hospitalization as well as the status upon discharge.
 It serves as an information sheet of the medications and procedures rendered to the patient.

 - Legal evidence for cross-examination whenever complaints or malpractice claims have been sighted out.

 - It serves as the evidence of continuity of care.